MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticBatteryHealthModelPerformance.md

   - `[ActiveDevices <Int32?>]`: Number of active devices for that model.
 Valid values -2147483648 to 2147483647
   - `[AverageBatteryAgeInDays <Int32?>]`: The mean of the battery age for all devices of a given model in a tenant.
 Unit in days.
 Valid values -2147483648 to 2147483647
   - `[AverageEstimatedRuntimeInMinutes <Int32?>]`: The mean of the estimated runtimes on full charge for all devices of a given model.
 Unit in minutes.
 Valid values -2147483648 to 2147483647
   - `[AverageMaxCapacityPercentage <Int32?>]`: The mean of the maximum capacity for all devices of a given model.
-Maximum capacity measures the full charge vs. design capacity for a device’s batteries..
+Maximum capacity measures the full charge vs. design capacity for a device's batteries..
 Valid values -2147483648 to 2147483647
   - `[Manufacturer <String>]`: Name of the device manufacturer.
   - `[Model <String>]`: The model name of the device.
-  - `[ModelBatteryHealthScore <Int32?>]`: A weighted average of a model’s maximum capacity score and runtime estimate score.
+  - `[ModelBatteryHealthScore <Int32?>]`: A weighted average of a model's maximum capacity score and runtime estimate score.
 Values range from 0-100.
 Valid values -2147483648 to 2147483647

 INPUTOBJECT <IDeviceManagementIdentity>: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: key: id of advancedThreatProtectionOnboardingDeviceSettingState